aliashmawy/tf-gcp-automation/README.md

 5. Install `gcloud` and set the `project_id` (replace `your-gcp-project-id` in the workflow)
 6. Setup Terraform 1.8.4
 7. Run `python scripts/deploy.py --overwrite`
+8. Push new changes with the new project generated to a new branch in the same repository
+9. Send a notification to your slack channel if workflow succedded

 Notes:
 - Make sure to add the secret `GCP_Credentials` in your repo settings (format: service account JSON)